bgold09/dotfiles/README.md

     * [goyo] - distraction-free writing mode
     * [gtfo] - opens the file manager or terminal at the directory of the current file
     * [Gundo] - visualization of the vim undo tree
+    * [javascript] - Vastly improved Javascript indentation and syntax support in Vim
     * [json] - syntax highlighting for JSON
     * [matchit] - match '%' to more than just single characters
     * [multiple-cursors] - Sublime Text style multiple selections